sttp/Specification/Output/README.md

 ##### Impacts of UDP Loss on Synchrophasor Data

 For synchrophasor data, UDP is often the protocol of choice.
 The density of synchrophasor data allows analytical applications to tolerate _some_ loss.
-The amount of loss that can be tolerated depends on the nature of the analytic, however, as the loss increases the confidence in the analytic results decreases <sup>[[citation needed](#references-and-notes)]</sup>.
+The amount of loss that can be tolerated depends on the nature of the analytic because as the loss increases, the confidence in the analytic results decreases <sup>[[citation needed](#references-and-notes)]</sup>.
 Another reason UDP is used for synchrophasor data is its lightweight nature; use of UDP reduces overall network bandwidth requirements as compared to TCP <sup>[[16](#user-content-ref16)]</sup>.
 Perhaps the most critical reason for use of UDP for synchrophasor data is that UDP does not suffer from issues with induced time delays caused by retransmission of dropped network packets.

-For IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> deployments, large frame sizes can have adverse affect on data completeness; as more and more devices are concentrated into a single frame of data, the larger frame sizes contribute to higher overall data losses.
+For IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> deployments, large frame sizes can have adverse affects on data completeness; as more and more devices are concentrated into a single frame of data, the larger frame sizes contribute to higher overall data losses.
 In tests conducted by PeakRC, measured overall data loss for the transmission of all of its synchrophasor data using IEEE C37.118 averaged over 2% <sup>[[5](#user-content-ref5)]</sup> when using a data rate of 30 frames per second and more than 3,100 data values per frame.
 To help mitigate the data losses when using UDP, some companies have resorted to purpose-built, dedicated synchrophasor networks <sup>[[17](#user-content-ref17)]</sup>.
 Although a dedicated network is ideal at reducing data loss (minimizing simultaneous network traffic results in fewer collisions), this will not be an option for most companies that treat the network as a shared resource.

 ### Changing the Paradigm